avelino/awesome-go/README.md

 - [For the Love of Go](https://bitfieldconsulting.com/books/love) - An introductory book for Go beginners.
 - [Go Faster](https://leanpub.com/gofaster) - This book seeks to shorten your learning curve and help you become a proficient Go programmer, faster.
 - [Know Go: Generics](https://bitfieldconsulting.com/books/generics) - A guide to understanding and using generics in Go.
+- [Lets-Go](https://lets-go.alexedwards.net) - A step-by-step guide to creating fast, secure and maintanable web applications with Go.
 - [The Power of Go: Tests](https://bitfieldconsulting.com/books/tests) - A guide to testing in Go.
 - [The Power of Go: Tools](https://bitfieldconsulting.com/books/tools) - A guide to writing command-line tools in Go.
 - [Writing A Compiler In Go](https://compilerbook.com)